 There are several characteristics that make up a good piece of writing in a foreign language class.
 These include language production (accurately using grammar, vocabulary and linking words), and communicative skills such as the intended audience, the message you want to convey and the organization of a text.
 Two fundamental elements in a good piece of writing involve cohesion and coherence.

-Cohesion is what helps a text make sense as a whole.
+Cohesion is the grammatical and lexical linking within a text or sentence that holds a text together and gives it meaning.
 From a language point of view a text uses certain conventions that help to make a text cohesive.
 The topic of the text enables the writer to select from a lexical set of related words.
 We can also use grammatical features to allow the reader to comprehend what is being referred to throughout the text.
-Let’s look at these in a little more detail.
+Let’s look at these in a little more details.

 Words are sometimes left out because the meaning is clear from a previous sentence or clause.
 This is called ellipsis.
 For example, “I love horror movies!” might get an answer “I don’t.” which is short for “I don’t like horror movies.”

 From a communicative point of view however, we need to examine the overall communicative aspect of a piece of writing.
 This involves other skills which relate to the overall organization and message of the text.

 A written text usually has some kind of logic or coherence which allows the reader to follow the intended message.
 This may reflect the writer’s reason for writing or their line of thought.
 If a written text lacks these features it may cause a strain on the reader.

 Writing also involves knowledge of the genre of texts (writing in such a way that is typical of the style, construction and choice of language, for example: email writing).
 When we understand the audience and purpose of the text we are writing we can use the conventions of genre to make it easy to read.